fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 ----

+- [X] service name issues with path in terminal
+  - should not be able to cd lower than serviceName when service is loaded
+  - cd /path should translate into serviceName/path
+- [X] git diff at root is messed up
 - [X] ls command needs to use the folder it was passed versus current state
 - [X] tab doesn't appear sometimes even though editor loads
 - [X] terminal watch mode for js files